How to Paint Furniture with Chalk Paint

 Chalk paint usually “doesn’t require a primer,” and most say that you don’t need to sand either.
 Both are true to some degree.

-Chalk and clay based paints are super flat, and they have an additive in them that helps them stick to a lot of surfaces.
+Chalk and clay based coatings are super flat, and they have an additive in them that helps them stick to a lot of surfaces.
+They usually won’t stick to super slick or shiny surfaces on their own, though.
+My favorite brand is Country Chic Paint.

 It sticks very well, is easy to use, and they have so many good colors.
 Their customer service is amazing, and they are also super environmentally friendly!
 Check out my honest and detailed Country Chic Paint review here.